I am using this as a part of a new AM4 Ryzen 1700 build. Specs as follows: Thermaltake cpu cooler

 It was easy to install and keeps the CPU very cool.
 This feels like a very solid product overall including the build of the cpu mount, radiator, cables, controller.
 The OC to 3.8 was dead simple and stays cool.
 Planning to go to 4.0 and doubt I will have any trouble (at least not from the cooler).
 I used different thermal compound than what came with it (Arctic Mx-4 which folks love or hate).
 I have always used Arctic products but hadn’t tried MX-4 before.
 Will keep an eye on it but I am pleased with the performance so far.

 The lighting effects are painfully bad for the most part.
 The segmented LED effects are representative with everything bad about RGB in systems.
 They are cheesy and distracting.
 I prefer the aurora effect but the options are very limited.
 More on that under the bad.
 The effect is pleasing and subtle enough that it looks pretty good.
-It really shows off the benefit of the premium Riing fans over the normal ones in that you can do these type of fading effects.
+Computer full form It really shows off the benefit of the premium Riing fans over the normal ones in that you can do these type of fading effects.
 You can have the colors coordinate across the different fans/cooler which is nice, but they are offset using most of the effects which is good and bad.
 The good is that if that is what you are after, it is a cool thing.
 Thermaltake cpu cooler

 Aurora or solid colors look fantastic overall, very bright and vibrant.